ivalab/GraspKpNet/readme/experiment.md

 roslaunch finalarm_moveit_config move_group.launch
 roslaunch finalarm_moveit_config moveit_rviz.launch
 ```
-You might meet the error after trying to launch the controller for each motor, to fix the error, type
+You might meet the error after trying to launch the controller for each motor.
+To fix the error, type
 ```
 sudo chmod 666 /dev/ttyUSB0
 ```